 Myopia Control We have all heard that it is important to take care of our children’s eyes.
-We may get them sunglasses, encourage healthy food and exercise, and take them to an eye exam yearly.
-If children need glasses, most parents don’t hesitate to do this as well.
+We may get them glasses, sunglasses, encourage healthy food and exercise, and take them to an eye exam yearly.
 These practices are very important to the health of the eye.
 Unfortunately, we are learning that a very common eye problem may need more attention than previously thought.

 What Can be Done?
 Previous strategies to reduce how quickly myopia increases have been unsuccessful.
 Within the past few years, however, research has emerged regarding effective treatments.
-Your child may be a candidate for these treatments if his/her eyes are getting more nearsighted from year to year, he/she has trouble seeing things at a distance, a family history of high myopia exists, or he/she spends an excessive amount of time on handheld electronic devices.
+Your child may be a candidate for these treatments if his/her eyes are getting more nearsighted from year to year, he/she has trouble seeing things at a distance, there is a family history of high myopia, or he/she spends an excessive amount of time on handheld electronic devices.
 If so, he/she should be evaluated for myopia and myopic progression.
 Baily Cove Eye Care is proud to help identify and treat this condition with latest tools.
 Call for an exam today!